SiobhanBaines/Ciara-and-Sams-Big-Day/testing.md

 15. **As a user I want to be able to log into the website.**
 When a user clicks the login navigation option they are presented with the login screen. ![image](user_story_docs/log-in.png) which changes the menu adding the option to RSVP ![image](user_story_docs/rsvp_menu.png), which tkaes the user to the [rsvp menu](user_story_docs/rsvp_page.docx) so that they can accept or decline the invitation.
 16. **As a user I want to provide my name and contact details.**
+This user story has not been implemented at this time and will developed in a future release.
 17. **As a user I want to accept the wedding invitation.**
 When a user has successfully logged in they can accept the invitation and leave a message to the bride and groom if they wish to.
 Once they have accepted they will be taken back to the home page and a new menu will appear.![image](user_story_docs/accepted_home.png)
 18. **As a user I want to decline the wedding invitation.**